-Plans were first announced in 2002, but problems in raising the required finances put the project on hold for a number of years.
-Three years later and the proposals received a new boost, when the Portuguese Ministry of the Economy and the Ministry of the Environment issued a joint statement supporting the plans to give the region an economic boost by creating new jobs and attracting more tourists.
+Plans for the circuit were first announced in 2002, but problems in raising the required finances put the project on hold for a number of years.
+Three years later and the proposals received a new fillip, when the Portuguese Ministry of the Economy and the Ministry of the Environment issued a joint statement supporting the plans to give the region an economic boost by creating new jobs and attracting more tourists.

-Despite opposition from various political parties, the Portimao Municipal Assembly allocated two plots of land totalling 800 acres for the new circuit and associated business park and agreed to concessions to help the private company Parkalgar establish the facility, including a 10-year tax break and a low annual rent for the land.
+Despite opposition from various political parties, the Portimão Municipal Assembly allocated two plots of land totaling 800 acres for the new circuit and associated business park and agreed to concessions to help the private company Parkalgar establish the facility, including a 10-year tax break and a low annual rent for the land.

-The final circuit plans were first presented in February 2008, at a lavish ceremony presided over the Portuguese Ministers for Economy and Innovation, Youth and Sport joined the Mayor of Portimão, and the circuit project director Paulo Pinheiro.
+The final circuit plans were first presented in February 2008, at a lavish ceremony presided over by the Portuguese Ministers for Economy and Innovation, Youth and Sport alongside the Mayor of Portimão and the circuit project director, Paulo Pinheiro.
 The layout penned by architects Ricardo Pina featured a modern mixed-speed layout conforming to the highest FIM and FIA standards.
-Unusually, it included considerable elevations changes – far more than seen at most other modern venues – creating something of a roller-coaster effect.
+Unusually, it included considerable elevations changes – far more than seen at most other modern venues – creating something of a dramatic roller-coaster effect.

 Integral to the plans were an additional karting track, technology park, five-star hotel, sports complex and apartments.
 The new complex covers 300 hectares of land, with a capacity for up to 100,000 spectators including a VIP tower with 15,000 seats.